martinktay/retail-promo-uplift-dashboard/README.md

 # 📊 Retail Promotional Uplift Dashboard

-## 🎯 Business Case Study: Nectar360-Style Marketing Analytics
+## 🎯 Business Case Study: RetailCorp-Style Marketing Analytics

 ### Executive Summary

-This project demonstrates advanced causal uplift modeling for retail marketing campaigns, similar to the analytical approaches used at **Nectar360 (Sainsbury's)** and other leading retail analytics teams.
+This project demonstrates advanced causal uplift modeling for retail marketing campaigns, similar to the analytical approaches used at **RetailCorp Analytics** and other leading retail analytics teams.
 The dashboard provides data-driven insights for promotional campaign optimization, customer segmentation, and ROI maximization.

 **Key Business Impact:**

 - **152% uplift** identified for Lapsed Customers through targeted re-engagement campaigns
 - **125% uplift** for New Customers with welcome promotions
 - **24.96% uplift** for High-Value Existing customers, indicating need for premium strategies